MicrosoftDocs/quantum-docs/articles/qdk-relnotes.md

 # Quantum Development Kit (QDK) release notes

-This article contains information on each Quantum Development Kit release.

-For installation instructions, please refer to the [install guide](xref:microsoft.quantum.install-qdk.overview).
+In this article, learn about the [Quantum Development Kit (QDK)](xref:microsoft.quantum.overview.q-sharp) releases with [Azure Quantum](xref:microsoft.quantum.azure-quantum-overview).

-For update instructions, please refer to the [update guide](xref:microsoft.quantum.update-qdk).
+For how to get started, see [Set up Azure Quantum](microsoft.quantum.install-qdk.overview).
+For update instructions, see [Update the Quantum Development Kit (QDK) to the latest version](xref:microsoft.quantum.update-qdk).

-## QDK Version 0.18.2109.162713
+## Version 0.18.2109.162713

 *Release date: September 10, 2021*

 - Fixes an [issue](https://github.com/microsoft/iqsharp/issues/517) that sometimes resulted in kernel crash in online Quantum Katas.
 No customer impact since online Katas stayed with the older QDK version.

-## QDK Version 0.18.2108.160999
+## Version 0.18.2108.160999

 *Release date: September 1, 2021*

 - Fixed an issue where required metadata was missing for the [Microsoft.Quantum.Qir.Runtime](https://www.nuget.org/packages/Microsoft.Quantum.Qir.Runtime) NuGet package.

-## QDK Version 0.18.2108.160310
+## Version 0.18.2108.160310

 *Release date: August 31, 2021*